bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

   - All documentation related to my file/directories

 - Bindings:
-  - All files related to C++/Python bindings integration.
+  - All files related to C++/Python bindings integration

 -  CMake:
-  - All files and configurations with uppercase **CMake** in their name, including modular build configurations.
+  - All files and configurations with uppercase **CMake** in their name, including modular build configurations

 ## Technologies Used